 Is blue light damaging to skin?

-Given that blue light is literally everywhere—and that many of us spend a whopping average of 10 hours per day in front of a screen—understanding how blue light and skin connect is super important.
+Given that blue light is literally everywhere—and that many of us spend a whopping average of 10 hours per day in front of a screen (and probably more right now!)—understanding how blue light and skin connect is super important.

 Remember how we talked about how blue light has high energy?
-Well, those high energy levels mean that blue light can reach into the deep layers of our skin—beyond the surface, beyond the epidermis and dermis, and straight into what’s called the “hypodermis” layer.
-The more we’re exposed to blue light, the greater its effects are.
+Well, the more we’re exposed to blue light, the greater its effects are.
 Over time, it can cause hyperpigmentation, including the formation of age spots and melasma.

 The bottom line:

 Blue light is all around us, and it’s important to protect our skin from the damage it can cause.
-Fortunately, there is sophisticated, high-quality SPF out there that can help shield your skin from it, without compromising anything in the process.
+Fortunately, there is sophisticated, high-quality SPF out there that can help filter blue light, while also providing SPF protection from UV rays in the process.

 +How do you protect yourself from blue light?
 Share your tips in the comments!